DatBeans/DatBean-intro/README.md

 Intrests
 I love technology so much I just want to learn everything there is to do.
-I'm goated at video games, I achievement hunt, Relic Epic on Xbox.
+I'm goated at video games, I try to complete everything possible and see everything there is to a game, Relic Epic on Xbox.
 Me and my friends are all big into music and I had a soundcloud rapper era.

 Goals
-I want to train under someone who knows what they are doing so I can actually start working.
+I want to train under someone who knows they have skill doing so I can become skilled myself.